SoftUni-Internal/interactive-content/EN/02-Methods/04-Methods-with-Parameters.md

 [/code-editor]
 [task-description]
 ## Description
-Create a method that prints the sign of an integer number.
+Create a method that checks whether a number is positive, negative or zero and prints the result to the console.

 ## Examples
 | **Input** | **Output** |